pydoit/doit/doc/dependencies.rst

 run-once
 --------

 Sometimes there is no dependency for a task but you do not want to execute it all the time.
-If you use ``True`` as dependency the task will not be executed again after the first successful run.
+If you use ``True`` as dependency (in "file_dep") the task will not be executed again after the first successful run.
 This is mostly used together with targets.

 Suppose you need to download something from internet.
 There is no dependency though you do not want to download it many times.